pashmaklang/pashmak/doc/0_Basics.md

 this code, prints `'some thing to print'` on the stdout. but how?

-first, `mem` command brings the string `'some thing to print'` on the memory, and next `out` command prints the memory value on screen.
+first, `mem` command brings the string `'some thing to print'` in memory, and next `out` command prints the memory value on screen.

 ### what is `mem`?
 you cannot print any thing like this: